GregorLaber/Minesweeper-Java/README.md

-The classic Windows Games Minesweeper written in Java.
-Screenshot of the Game is included
+The classic Windows Game Minesweeper.
+Written in Java with Model-View-Controller Architecture